Stockton, California: Fire department

+The Stockton Fire Department was first rated as a Class 1 fire department by the Insurance Services Office in 1971.
+In 2005, all 13 of the city's stations met the National Fire Protection Association standard of a 5-minute response time.
+In 2009, it had 13 fire stations and over 275 career personnel.
+Due in part to staffing levels that placed five staff on ladder companies and four staff on engines, it was one of only 57 departments among 44,000 to receive the Class 1 rating in 2010.

+The department maintained this rating until 2011, when during the city's Chapter 9 bankruptcy proceedings and following a Civil Grand Jury investigation, the city reduced staffing levels from 220 full-time staff to 177, and the 2011 budget from $59 million to $40 million.
+The department was cut by 30%.
+The bankruptcy was due in part to a 1996 decision made by the city to provide firefighters with free health care after retirement, which they later expanded to all city employees.
+The benefit gradually grew into a $417 million liability.

+As of 2016, the department consists of 12 firehouses that house 12 Engine Companies and three Truck Companies.
+In 2015 the Fire Department responded to over 40,000 emergency calls for service, including more than 300 working structure fires.
+The department is one of the busiest in the United States.
+The Stockton Fire Department is assisted on medical emergency calls by American Medical Response.

 Notable people

 Reagan Maui'a, a former NFL fullback, is from Stockton; he originally played for Tokay High School in nearby Lodi.
 Jose M. Hernandez, a famous NASA astronaut and engineer, also refers to Stockton as his hometown.
 Chi Cheng, former bass player for the alternative metal band Deftones, was born and raised in Stockton.
-Musician Chris Isaak was born in Stockton.
+Musician Chris Isaak was born and raised in Stockton.
 The indie rock band Pavement was formed in Stockton in 1989 by two local musicians, Stephen Malkmus and Scott Kannberg, known originally only as "S.M." and "Spiral Stairs".
 Nick and Nate Diaz, mixed martial arts fighters, are from the Stockton area.
 Acclaimed American author Maxine Hong Kingston was born in Stockton in 1940, graduating from Edison High in 1958.
 The Maxine Hong Kingston Elementary School is named after her.